-The proposal seeks an element objectives assessment against the landscaping planning element.
+The proposal seeks a local housing objectives assessment against the landscaping planning element.
 The proposal has been designed to provide for a landscaping outcome that is appropriate for an existing development site and the nature of the existing Small Bar land use, to reduce amenity impacts to adjoining properties and to be consistent with the established streetscape.

-The proposal satisfies the relevant deemed-to-comply and element objectives and the application is recommended for approval subject to updating existing conditions.
+The proposal satisfies the relevant deemed-to-comply and local housing objectives and the application is recommended for approval subject to updating existing conditions.